Owner / Senior stylist

 Danny is a cheerful character who loves cutting curly hair.
 “Taming the wildness – I quite like it,” he says.
 “I like its personality.”
 The look and feel Danny creates is tailored for each person, and is “effortless but manicured”.
 More than that, he’s a philosopher of curls.
 A lot of curly-haired individuals he’s spoken to have been unhappy with their haircuts, so Danny’s mission is to restore the faith in a hairdresser for curly-haired people!
 Jokes aside, he has 20 years’ experience as a hairdresser, starting out of high school.
 He met the right people at the right time, and learned everything on the floor, watching and assisting.
 After a world trip, he returned to Wellington to work in a small salon in Newtown, and over 10 years built that into a really big salon in the city.
 Danny’s been at Jam since 2015 and loves the atmosphere.
 It’s plain the atmosphere loves him, too.

-Marianna is a colour geek as well as a creative stylist, and she loves creating easy to care for styles and colours that fit her client's individual style.
-Her number one priority is beautiful healthy hair, and her specialities are blondes and curly hair.
-But she loves a challenge!
+Marianna is a self confessed colour geek .
+As the salons blonde guru she loves creating easy to care for colours and cuts that fit her client's individual look.
+Her number one priority is beautiful healthy hair.
+Also as a curly headed person herself she knows what clients with the curls need but is also never opposed to a creative challenge!
 She's all about her client's visit being relaxed and enjoying their time in the salon.
-When not at work, she's either baking or going on outdoor adventures.
+When not at work, she's either playing with dogs or going on outdoor adventures.

 Victoria is a fully fledged stylist trained by the Jam team and she has a tremendous amount of hairdressing talent.
 She’s responsible for making sure everything runs smoothly and easily in the salon.
 Victoria can’t pinpoint exactly when she decided to be a hairdresser.
 But she found a letter she wrote to herself when she was really young – one of those “where will I be in 20 years’ time” notes.
 “It had me being a hairdresser,” Victoria laughs.
 “So it goes way back.”
 Jam is just so different from everywhere else, she says.
 It’s super casual – you don’t have to wear a uniform – but also super professional.
 And you’re expected to be yourself and to express yourself.
 “I’ve been at Jam from the beginning of my apprenticeship,” Victoria says.
 And beyond?
 “I’ve based all my goals around Jam.
 I’m so confident here and comfortable around everyone.
 It’s like a family.”
 Looks like the next Jam generation is in good hands!